Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

     - A NISS group's move count should be equivalent to the moves on their own.
     - A NISS group's moves may be animated inverted before the scramble (most useful while constructing a solution) or inverted after the forwards solution (most useful while viewing a completed solution).
 These two might not be equivalent if the combined scramble + forwards solution + NISS solution is not the identity.

-Simultaneous groups may not contain any groups.
+Simultaneous groups must not contain any groups.
 All other groups may contain any group inside them.

 Because groups are a kind of [node](#node), they can also have a [multiplier](#multiplier) after them.